happyspace/StatisticalInferenceProject/StatisticalInferenceToothGrowth.md

-# Statistical Inference: Exponential Distribution
+# Statistical Inference: Data Exploration
 Eddie Warner

 ## Overview:

 Explore the ToothGrowth {datasets} using exploratory data analysis, confidence levels and hypothesis testing.
 This data set The *Effect of Vitamin C on Tooth Growth in Guinea Pigs* represents the following study.

+### Study Discription
 "The response is the length of odontoblasts (teeth) in each of 10 guinea pigs at each of three dose levels of Vitamin C (0.5, 1, and 2 mg) with each of two delivery methods (orange juice or ascorbic acid)."

 ## Data
 Load and examine data.
-Data consists of three columns, interestingly in comparison to ChickWeight there are no identifying column for individual Guinea Pigs.
+Data consists of three columns, interestingly in comparison to ChickWeight *data(ChickWeight)* there is no identifying column for individual Guinea Pigs.
 So the assumption must be that each measure was taken with a different subject (pig).

 ```r